Colleges by Location

 Admissions

-If you know as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
-Here are the most important data you have to know about admission at University of California, Santa Cruz.
+If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+Here are the most vital information you need to know about admission at University of California, Santa Cruz.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.98.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 3.92.
+That means that you need a GPA that's above average in order to get into University of California, Santa Cruz.

 Deadlines

-The final day for applications to University of California, Santa Cruz is November 30.
-If you are thinking about applying as a transfer student, the application deadline is November 30.
+Be sure to apply to this school by November 30.
+If you plan on applying as a transfer student, note that the application deadline is November 30.

 Retention Rate

-As reported in 2023, the freshman retention rate for University of California, Santa Cruz was 87.7%, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for University of California, Santa Cruz was 88% in 2025, reflecting the superb quality of the educational programs at this institution.

 Student Body